martinspedro/AGO_Cheat_Sheet/README.md

-# AGO Cheat Sheet
+# AGO Cheat Sheet :satellite:
-[Antenas e Guias de Onda :satellite:](http://www.ua.pt/deti/uc/2218) _(Antennas and Waveguides)_ Cheat sheet for the curricular year of 2017/2018.
+[Antenas e Guias de Onda](http://www.ua.pt/deti/uc/2218) _(Antennas and Waveguides)_ Cheat sheet for the curricular year of 2017/2018.

 ## Subjects
 The Cheat Sheet contains formulas on the following subjects